Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 f(*x*, *n*) = round(*x* × *n* - 0.5)/ (*n* - 1)

 where n is the number of possible output values, and *x* is the input pixel color and f(*x*, *n*) is the output value.
-There's only one slight problem, and that is for the value exactly equal to 1, the formula result is 1.2, which is an invalid value.
+There is only one slight problem, and that is for the value exactly equal to 1, the formula result is 1.2, which is an invalid value.
 This is because the round function is actually a roundup function, and exactly 5.5 is rounded up to 6.
 So, by subtracting 0.501, we compensate and thus 5.